 Its average altitude is about 4,500 meters; the Lhasa River and the Doilung River flow through the territory, it is rich in solar energy, hydropower, and geothermal resources.

-Best time to travel June to October
+Best time to travel

-Local climate Plateau cold temperate humid monsoon climate | Plateau temperate monsoon climate
+Plateau cold temperate humid monsoon climate | Plateau temperate monsoon climate

 Most popular sites

-Tsurphu Lower Monastery pioneered the reincarnation system of Tibetan living Buddhas (Renpoche), and it was the seat of Karmapa of the black hats sect which was also a lineage of Kagyu Pa; Tsurphu upper Monastery was the seat Goshir Gyaltsab
+Tsurphu Lower Monastery pioneered the reincarnation system of Tibetan living Buddhas (Renpoche), and it was the seat of Karmapa of the black hats sect which was also a lineage of Kagyu Pa; Tsurphu upper Monastery was the seat of Goshir Gyaltsab

-Sangmu Village, located in Dongga Town, the “Juemulong Tibetan Opera Troupe” is in this village, and the villagers stil retain the traditional way of life in rural Lhasa.
+Sangmu Village, located in Dongga Town, the “Juemulong Tibetan Opera Troupe” is in this village, and the villagers still retain the traditional way of life in rural Lhasa.
 It is also a village that to make traditional handmade wool carpet, and almost every household is engaged in the processing and business activities of carpets and mini carpets.
 Visitors are able to enjoy the rural scenery, taste Tibetan meals, riding horses, appreciate Tibetan opera, and interacting with villagers,

 Geography and climate

-Doilungdeqen District is about 80 kilometers long from east to west, 63 kilometers wide from north to south, with a total area of 2704 square kilometers, accounting for 9.25% of the total area of Lhasa.
+Doilungdeqen District is about 80 kilometers from east to west, 63 kilometers from north to south, with a total area of 2704 square kilometers, accounting for 9.25% of the total area of Lhasa.

-The terrain of Doilungdeqen District is high in the northwest and low in the southeast, with wide valley in the middle.
+The terrain of Doilungdeqen District is high in northwest and low in southeast, with wide valley in the middle.
 The whole area is surrounded by high mountains which are all above 5000 meters.
 The highest altitude in the district is 5500 meters, the lowest altitude is 3640 meters, and the average altitude is about 4500 meters.
-The district seat of Dongga Town is 3680 meters above sea level.
+The district seat of Dongga Town is 3680 meters above sea level

 Doilungdeqen District has long winters and short summers, with unclear four seasons; the dry and wet seasons are distinct, with precipitation concentrated from June to September, with strong winds in the dry season and night rains in the wet season;

-Average annual frost-free period is 100 days; the average annual precipitation is 420 mm, 90% of which are concentrated in late May to mid-August.
-The humidity is 59%; the annual average sunshine is 2839 hours; the maximum wind force is 12, and the wind direction is mostly southeast wind.
+Average annual frost-free period is 100 days; average annual precipitation is 420 mm, and 90% of which are concentrated in late May to mid-August.
+The humidity is 59%; Annual average sunshine is 2839 hours; the maximum wind force is 12, and the wind direction is mostly southeast wind.

-In the southeastern valley, which the farming area, it is a plateau temperate monsoon climate with higher temperatures and strong solar radiation; the annual average temperature is 7.5℃, the average temperature in January is -3.0℃, and the average temperature in July is 16.1℃;
+In the southeastern valley, which the farming area, it is a plateau temperate monsoon climate with higher temperatures and strong solar radiation; annual average temperature is 7.5℃, average temperature in January is -3.0℃, and average temperature in July is 16.1℃;

 Population and ethnicity

-Most of monasteries in Doilungdeqen District.
-Most of the monasteries were built in the 12th to 13th centuries, among which Cuomei monastery was built in the 6th century.
-Except for the monasteries. the Dalongtsa and Lajo sites are Neolithic cultural sites.
-The Liuwu Zong site is one of the thirteen county built in the late Yuan Dynasty.
+Most of monasteries in Doilungdeqen were built in 12th to 13th centuries, among which Cuomei monastery was built in 6th century.
+Except for the monasteries.
+Dalongtsa and Lajo sites are Neolithic cultural sites.
+Liuwu Zong site is one of the thirteen county built in the late Yuan Dynasty(AD 1271-AD 1368).

-At the beginning of the 7th century, the 33rd king of Songtsen Gampo unified the Tibet Plateau and established Tubo kingdom.
-The territory of Doilungdeqen was under the jurisdiction of Wei Ru, (“Ru” is the names of administrative agency)
+At beginning of 7th century, the 33rd Tibet king of Songtsen Gampo unified Tibet Plateau and established Tubo kingdom.
+The territory of Doilungdeqen was under jurisdiction of Wei Ru, (“Ru” is the names of administrative area)

-In the 13th century, Yuan Dynasty ruled the entire Chian include Tibet, and the territory of Doilungdeqen was under jurisdiction of Dbus-Gtsang Itinerant High Commandery
+In 13th century, Yuan Dynasty(AD 1271-AD 1368) ruled the entire China include Tibet, and the territory of Doilungdeqen was under jurisdiction of Dbus-Gtsang Itinerant High Commandery